cu-applied-math/SciML-Class/Labs/README.md

 - Friday, Sep 6.
 Do [lab 2](lab02.md) on running gradient descent on a least-squares problem.
 - Friday, Sep 13.
 Do [lab 3](lab03.md) on learning an image via a neural net ("implicit neural represesntation")
 - Friday, Sep 20.
 Do [lab 4](lab04.md) on exploring automatic differentiation for non-differentiable functions, and how AD depends on implementation
+- Friday, Sep 27.
+Do [lab 5](lab05.md) on why we have both validation and testing sets

 ### Solutions
 Solutions are on the [`lab_solutions`](../../../tree/lab_solutions/Labs) branch of the repo